-Me: It always reminds me of an airport departure lounge.
+Me: It reminds me of an airport departure lounge.

 Sue: Why are we in Nyssa’s bedroom again?
 Why can’t we see the Doctor’s bedroom?
 That’s the bedroom I really want to see.

-Damon, Nyssa and the Doctor plan their next move but Maxil barges in on them.
+As Damon, Nyssa and the Doctor plan their next move, Maxil barges in on them.
 This gives Sue a fit of the giggles.

-The Doctor is led away while Nyssa and Damon conspire some more.
+As the Doctor is led away, Nyssa and Damon conspire some more.

-Sue: (As Damon) Oh, and by the way, I love you.
-(As Sue) She is so going to stay on Gallifrey with him.
-He’s like a love-sick puppy when she’s around.
+Sue: She’s going to stay on Gallifrey with him.
+He’s like a love-sick puppy whenever she’s around.

 The High Council have assembled to oversee the Doctor’s execution.